British princess

-On 31 December 2012, Queen Elizabeth II issued letters patent enabling all children of the eldest son of the prince of Wales to enjoy the princely title and style of Royal Highness, as opposed to only the eldest son.
+On 31 December 2012, Queen Elizabeth II issued letters patent enabling all children of the eldest son of the Prince of Wales to hold the title prince or princess and style Royal Highness, as opposed to only the eldest son (the 1917 patent having extended "prince" to his eldest living son).

+The wife of a British prince whose marriage has been approved by the British Sovereign is automatically accorded the status of the prince (princess) and the feminine form of her husband's titles.

-Princesses of the royal blood and princesses by marriage
+Princesses of the blood royal and princesses by marriage

-Under the current practice, princesses of the royal blood are the legitimate daughters and the legitimate male line granddaughters of a British sovereign.
+Under the current practice, princesses of the blood royal are the legitimate daughters and the legitimate male line granddaughters of a British sovereign.
 They are dynasts, that is potential successors to the throne.
 For these individuals, the title "Princess of the United Kingdom of Great Britain and Northern Ireland" and the style "Her Royal Highness" is an entitlement for life.
 The title Princess and the style Royal Highness is prefixed to the Christian name, before another title of honour.
 From 1714 until 1917, the male-line great-granddaughters of the Sovereign were titled "Princess of Great Britain and Ireland" with the style "Highness".
 Since 1917, the male-line great-granddaughters of the Sovereign have held "the style and title enjoyed by the children of dukes".
 For example, the daughters of Prince Richard, Duke of Gloucester, a male line grandson of George V, are styled Lady Davina Windsor and Lady Rose Gilman.

+The legal wife of a British prince is also entitled to the status and rank of a British princess.
+If their husband is not the holder of his own substantive title, then the wife of a British prince has the right to be styled as Princess followed by their husband's first given name.
+However, if their husband is the holder of either a Dukedom or an Earldom then this takes precedence.
+For example, upon her marriage to Prince Michael of Kent in 1978, Baroness Marie-Christine von Reibnitz assumed the title and style of "Her Royal Highness Princess Michael of Kent".
+Similarly, upon her marriage to then Prince Richard of Gloucester, the former Birgitte van Deurs assumed the title and style of "Her Royal Highness Princess Richard of Gloucester".
+Upon marriage, the wife of the prince of Wales becomes "Her Royal Highness The Princess of Wales".
+Upon marriage, the wife of a royal duke (or earl) becomes "Her Royal Highness The Duchess (or Countess) of X".
+When Prince Richard of Gloucester succeeded to his father's dukedom in 1974, his wife became "Her Royal Highness The Duchess of Gloucester".
+Since 1714, only four princesses were at marriage known in their title by their husband's name, since all the others took the duchess form of the royal duke's title.
+The four are Princess George of Cumberland, Princess Arthur of Connaught, Princess Richard of Gloucester and Princess Michael of Kent.